 [NOTE: This post has been updated from its original publication.]

-Any business serious about conversion tracking and How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. needs the Facebook pixel installed on their website.
+Any business serious about conversion tracking and The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More needs the Facebook pixel installed on their website.
 But getting the pixel and events installed correctly has been a chore, particularly for those who are less technical or lack the staff and resources to handle some basic code.

 That changes with the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads.
-If you have the Facebook pixel installed on your website, you can add standard events without any code using the Event Setup Tool..
+More If you have the Facebook pixel installed on your website, you can add standard events without any code using the Event Setup Tool.
+More.
 Or it potentially does (more on the issues with this tool later).
-While you will still need to add the base pixel code to your website, the Event Setup Tool is meant to provide a codeless, seamless method to integrate Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization..
+While you will still need to add the base pixel code to your website, the Event Setup Tool is meant to provide a codeless, seamless method to integrate Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization.
+More.

 It has enormous potential for simplifying the pixel event creation process, no matter your technical expertise.
 Before we get to the juicy stuff of using this tool, we’ll need to take a couple of steps back.